 About Drug Overdose Investigations

-According to the CDC, more than 750,000 people in the United States have died since 1999 from a drug overdose .
-Surveillance of opioid-related mortality is one important component of opioid overdose prevention efforts.
+According to CDC, more than 932,000 people in the United States have died from a drug overdose since 1999.
+Surveillance of overdose-related mortality is one key component of drug overdose prevention efforts, as data are used to better focus prevention and overdose response activities.
 The National Network of Public Health Institutes (NNPHI) and CDC recognize the need for additional training for coroners, medical examiners, and health departments to increase knowledge around investigating and certifying overdose deaths.
 Timely information on overdose deaths will lead to improved design and implementation of prevention interventions that reduce overdoses and overdose death.

 Working collaboratively with national medical examiner, coroner, and toxicology professional organizations and associations, NNPHI has worked to develop and expand trainings for certifying overdose deaths.
 In implementing this training initiative, NNPHI will enhance information access across the medical examiner/coroner and medico-legal death investigators communities and health department communities.